simakma5/obsidian-vault/Obsidian Vault/Thesis/Design notes.md

 > > [!warning] Probe radius tuning
 > > The inner conductor of the air-filled coax is assumed to maintain the same diameter as the inner conductor of the preceding coaxial cable.
 To avoid impedance discontinuities, if adjustments to the probe's radius are needed during manufacturing (e.g., using a lathe), it is crucial to preserve the radius of this section.
 This can be achieved by marking the distance corresponding to the thickness of the waveguide after the insulation has been removed.

+### Boundary consideration

+During simulation, special attention must be paid to the boundary settings, specifically at the open end of the feeding structure.
+Considering that the structure will be directly connected to a waveguide polarizer, we can anticipate a small reflection to be introduced at the outlet when put together.
+This reflection, however, is not a subject of feed tuning and will be dealt with later during the final optimization.
+Therefore, the open boundary should not be modelled by the addition of computational space ("open (add space)" boundary in CST).
+This would act as an open end which introduces great reflection and therefore deteriorates the simulation results.
+The open boundary should be modelled using a non-reflective wall, i.e., the "open" boundary in CST.

 ### Effects of individual parameters

 The following notes down intermediate simulation results from different sweeps and conclusions on how the individual parameters influence the probe's reflection.